modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 }

-## Compatibility
+## Versions and registration

-The Julia community has adopted [semantic versioning](https://semver.org/), which means every package must have a version, and the version number follows strict rules.
+The Julia community has adopted [semantic versioning](https://semver.org/), which means every package must have a version, and the version numbering follows strict rules.
 The main consequence is that you need to specify [compatibility bounds](https://pkgdocs.julialang.org/v1/compatibility/) for your dependencies: this happens in the `[compat]` section of your `Project.toml`.
-To initialize these bounds, you can use the `]compat` command in the Pkg mode of the REPL, or the package [PackageCompatUI.jl](https://github.com/GunnarFarneback/PackageCompatUI.jl).
+To initialize these bounds, use the `]compat` command in the Pkg mode of the REPL, or the package [PackageCompatUI.jl](https://github.com/GunnarFarneback/PackageCompatUI.jl).

 As your package lives on, new versions of your dependencies will be released.
 The [CompatHelper.jl](https://github.com/JuliaRegistries/CompatHelper.jl)  GitHub Action will help you monitor Julia dependencies and update your `Project.toml` accordingly.